American Nightmare (band): Formation (1998–2004)

-Their debut full-length, Background Music, was recorded for Equal Vision Records in 2001 and was released to much acclaim.
+Their debut full-length, Background Music, was recorded for Equal Vision Records and released in 2001.
+They then embarked on multiple tours in support of the album including a Fall North American tour alongside Coverage.
+The extensive touring continued into the following year.
 In 2003, the band faced a legal battle with a similarly named band from Philadelphia.
 The band then changed their name briefly to the initials "A.N." then to American Nothing for a brief period.
 After the other American Nightmare threatened to file suit again, they changed their name to Give Up the Ghost (which was intended to be the name of their second album).
 Their second full length, We're Down Til We're Underground released on Equal Vision, displayed the band experimenting with their sound, with longer songs that did not follow the typical hardcore songwriting formula they had adhered to in their previous releases.

 Breakup and aftermath (2004–2010)

 The band broke up suddenly in June 2004, a day after announcing the cancellation of a European tour.
 The band issued a statement which cited "health and personal reasons" for the split.
 Members went on to join/form other bands such as Cold Cave, Some Girls, XO Skeletons, Ye Olde Maids, Head Automatica, Bars, and the Hope Conspiracy.
 Give Up the Ghost came back into the headlines in 2007 under accusations that Fall Out Boy had taken lyrics from Wes Eisold, the band's lyricist, resulting in an out-of-court settlement and a credit in the liner notes of both the multi-platinum selling From Under the Cork Tree and Infinity on High.